 8. Great Gray Owl

-Great gray owls are one of the tallest owls at almost 3 feet long, and their wingspan is often just over 5 feet.
+Great gray owls are one of the tallest at almost 3 feet long, and their wingspan is often just over 5 feet.
 Despite their impressive height, they weigh less than 4 pounds.

 Great Gray Owls spend their days in dense evergreen pine and fir forests with small openings or meadows nearby for hunting.
-They eat mostly small mammals, including voles, pocket gophers, shrews, squirrels, and weasels.
+They eat primarily small mammals, including voles, pocket gophers, shrews, squirrels, and weasels.

 7. Turkey Vulture

 Turkey vultures are often seen soaring on air currents high above the ground.
 They are widespread and are known as buzzards in many places.
 Their large wingspan of nearly 6 feet allows them to glide through the air quickly.
 They have a body length of just over 2 feet and weigh just 3 pounds.

 Turkey vultures are the most widespread of their family in North America, ranging from coast to coast, from southern Canada through Mexico.
 They have great senses of smell and sight to help them locate the carrion they feed off.

 Turkey vultures can smell carrion from over a mile away and have the best sense of smell out of all birds.

 Ospreys are excellent fishers, with fish making up 99 percent of their diet.
 They have been known to eat more than 80 different species of fish.
 They have a wingspan of 6 feet and are nearly 2 feet long.
 Ospreys are light birds, only weighing in at 4.5 pounds.

 Because of their appetite for fish, these birds can be found near ponds, rivers, lakes, and coastal waterways worldwide.
 They can be seen diving from 100 feet in the air to pluck fish from the water.
 Ospreys can dive up to three feet into the water to grab fish, but they prefer to hunt in shallower areas.